 About

-Lacy recently received her Master’s in Ceramics from the Royal College of Art, building on her degree in Technical Arts and Special Effects from the Wimbledon College of Art and her numerous residencies, including Shiro Oni Studio in Japan, AARK in Finland, and Zentrum Für Keramik in Berlin.
+Lacy recently completed her Master’s in Ceramics at the Royal College of Art, building on her degree in Technical Arts and Special Effects from Wimbledon College of Art.

-Lacy’s recent project, Object Narratives, aims to highlight the connections between natural objects and their environments by using innovative glaze printing techniques that reference map markings of their found locations to tell their stories.
-The project emphasises preserving and amplifying the often-overlooked details in nature, showcasing the unique histories and narratives within each object.
+Her recent MA project, Object Narratives, aims to highlight the connections between natural objects and their environments.
+Each sculpture’s shape is inspired by a found object, and using innovative glaze printing techniques, Lacy applies map markings that reference the location of each object’s discovery.
+The project emphasises preserving and amplifying the often-overlooked details in nature, revealing the unique histories and narratives within each object, while showcasing the interplay of flow, form, and the unexpected.

 She creates her work from her studio in Shepherds Bush, West London.